 - What impact or change will come from this writing?

 Are you writing about a BREAKING NEWS story or is this something like a non time-sensitive report or analysis?

-Simply put: pay attention to the timeliness of your topics and adjust accordingly.
-If you’re covering something that’s happening right now, make sure to get your post up as soon as possible so people can see it.
-But if you’re writing about something that isn’t time-sensitive, don’t worry too much about when you publish – just focus on creating quality content and getting exposure for your blog through social media and other channels.
+If you’re covering something that is happening in real-time, it’s important to get your post up as soon as possible so that your readers can see it.
+On the other hand, if you’re writing about something that isn’t time-sensitive, you can take your time and focus on creating high-quality content.
+Just make sure to promote your blog through social media and other channels to get exposure.

 Answer these questions: